Overwhelming Jobs Don’t Need To Be Overwhelming Forever

 One of the best things you can do when starting a new job is to take detailed notes.
 Don’t expect to try and keep it all in your memory.
 Keep your notes neat and detailed so that you can understand them later.

-Going over your notes before you go to bed will help your brain process the information while you sleep.
+Going over your notes before you go to bed will allow your brain to process the information while you sleep.

 - Asking questions allows you to get the right information, as well as showing interest in what you’re learning.